yuofi/russian-stress-practice/README.md

 ## Features

 - Interactive practice of Russian word stress patterns
-- Words sourced from common pronunciation challenges
+- Words with stress patterns built into the application
 - Immediate feedback on correct and incorrect answers
-- Score tracking to monitor your progress
+- Track incorrect words for focused practice
+- Toggle between practicing all words or just mistakes
 - Responsive design works on desktop and mobile devices

 ## How to Use